Greenbelt (Ayala Center): Santo Niño de Paz Greenbelt Chapel

 Santo Niño de Paz Greenbelt Chapel is a Roman Catholic place of worship in Greenbelt Park at the complex's center.
-Built as an open-air, concrete dome in the middle of a pond, the chapel holds masses and other religious services every day for mall patrons and office workers.
+It is under the mission station of the same name of the Roman Catholic Archdiocese of Manila.
+Built as an open-air, concrete dome in the middle of a pond, the chapel holds masses and other religious services every day.
 It celebrates its titular feast day every third Sunday of January.
+It was inaugurated on July 28, 1983, and designed by architects William Fernandez and Jess Dizon.
+Additionally, glass sculptor Ramon Orlina contributed to the design by creating the tabernacle altar, the cross at one of the entrances, among others.
+Additionally, ceiling art was made by painter Jermaine Alvarez.